 I have come to think of the impact of my brother’s death in dramatic terms; a curtain dropping on my youth, a terrible storm that left me ship-wrecked, the start of a new life.
 But this language came much later.
 Events unfolded in a much more everyday way: The phone range and my father, home early from work, answered it.
 (4)

 If the language that might enable Dornstein to shape this pivotal moment comes much later, Dornstein is unable, initially at least, even to associate his brother with the catastrophe he reads about: ‘it was intolerable for me to have a personal connection to this story, so I simply decided not to’ (5).
 Refusing David’s place in this story, Dornstein is equally uneasy with the narratives that follow, including a newspaper feature which headlines with ‘[a] Tragic Twist on a Young Writer’s Life’ before going on to detail David’s fate, along with that of his ‘brilliant first novel’ (9).
 Yet even though he rejects the tragic arc of such a narrative, Dornstein is unsure how, or even if the story of David’s life and death can be ordered.
 He understands only that David’s history, like that of Icarus, fails to adhere to the traditional coming of age tale: ‘We know this story: A boy heads off into the wild to kill a bear, and he returns to the village a man.
 But in this case, the boy did not come back’ (9).
 While he is able to discount the narratives which do not fit his brother’s tale, Dornstein is much less able to alight upon the form which will enable its telling.
-Just like the poet and artist before him, he is concerned with the question of how, if at all to represent the drama of the falling boy.
+Just like the poet and artist before him, he is concerned with the question of how, if at all, to represent the drama of the falling boy.

 This task is, of course, made still more difficult because the idea of the fall is so often used by David himself, whose fears about writing, in particular, lead him to dramatizes his fate in precisely those terms.
 As he contemplates his younger brother’s potential to eclipse him, David muses: